xdrinc/xdr_triggers/README.md

 # Powershell trigger

 ***NOTE:*** You need to run the powershell version in Powershell-Core 7, and you need to run it as admin.
+You can get that from [Microsoft]:(https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).

 This does all the same things as the two batch files, except
 * They do it faster